mohangk/easy_rack_stack/README.md

     - is too permissive ?
   -setup user

+ * Mail server setup

  * Whether projects should include .rvmrc, as it messes with our rvm::system setup ?

  * Best way to handle different environments ?
 There exists a configuration option in rvm_passenger recipe, and git-deploy uses the RAILS_ENV variable.
 How would we keep (production. staging )

-####Deployment related issues
+##Deployment related issues

+###General

  * Starting and restarting of delayed_jobs taking into RAILS_ENV

  * Setting of RAILS_ENV, especially when SSH-ing into the machine.
 Ideally for most common tasks we go through git-deploy and not need to SSH into the machine.

- * git-deply commit hooks does not seem to work well with RVM setup on the server
+ * git-deply commit hooks does not seem to work well with RVM setup on the server.

- * because git-deploy always tries to do a sudo.
-Work around currently is to add the deploy_user to the admin group.
-This is not ideal and we need to stop git-deploy from trying to sudo during git deploy setup instead.

- * Automate 'bundle install, rake assets:clean , rake assets:precompile (for
-production mode) and rake db:migrate' on git push. git-deploy is suppose to do this but I am not sure if its working.
-Maybe it does not work for the first push ?
+ It does not seem to use to use the right gemset.

+ * Git-deploy does not run after_push script on initial push, only on subsequent pushes.
+ Should this be the desired behaviour?

- * Figure out cleanest way to setup database from the local machine instead of ssh-ing into Vagrant ?
+ * Figure out cleanest way to setup database from the local machine instead of ssh-ing into servers

+###EC2

+ * Need to set ENVVAR with IP/domain name of instance.
+Useful for config files